sipsorcery-org/sipsorcery/diary/2026-04-26-Claude-Opus-4.7/result.md

 ## Roadmap

-Immediate next PR (the bug fix):

-- Lift `above_context` / `left_context` to frame scope in
-  `frame_encoder.cs`; pass into `mb_encoder.EncodeMacroblockDcPred`
-  by reference instead of letting `mb_encoder` allocate its own.
-- Add `frame_encoder_unittest.cs` checkerboard test: 16×16 source with
-  a half-MB-wide vertical stripe at Y=64 vs Y=192, encode → decode →
-  assert mean-absolute-error < threshold.
-This test will fail on current master and pass after the fix.

-Beyond that, the natural follow-up sequence:
+With the SRTP fix in place the encoder is functional for production streaming at default settings.
+Remaining items are quality / efficiency enhancements rather than correctness fixes:

-1. All other intra modes (V_PRED, H_PRED, TM_PRED for Y; the 4 UV
+1. **Other intra modes** (V_PRED, H_PRED, TM_PRED for Y; the 4 UV
    modes; B_PRED for 4×4 luma).
+Improves compression on detailed content; the current DC_PRED-only encoder is the lowest-quality intra option.
-2. A trivial mode picker — pick the one that minimises sum-of-squared error on the residual.
+2. **A trivial mode picker** — pick the one that minimises sum-of-squared error on the residual.
+Pairs with (1).
-3. Inter / P-frames: motion vector entropy, `vp8_pack_mb_row` for
+3. **Inter / P-frames**: motion vector entropy, `vp8_pack_mb_row` for
    non-keyframe partitions, `last_frame` reference frame management, ZEROMV / NEAREST / NEAR / NEWMV.
 (This is where libvpx is biggest;
    would itself span several PRs.)
+Would drop the steady-state bitrate by 10-100×, dramatically lowering bandwidth for typical webcam content.
+No longer urgent now that the encoder works at default settings.
-4. Optional: rate control loop.
+4. **Optional: rate control loop.** Useful only if production deployments want guaranteed bitrate caps.

 Each of these is plausibly one PR of foundation-series scope.